pwnedsec-enki/DropNode/README.md

 - The droplet will install Tailscale, enable IP forwarding & NAT, and join your Tailscale network advertising itself as an exit node.
 - Droplets are tagged `tailscale-exit` and named like `tailscale-exit-<timestamp>`.

+### Authorize the Exit Node

+- **Important:**
+  After the droplet is created, you must authorize the new exit-node in the [Tailscale Admin Console](https://login.tailscale.com/admin/machines) before it can be used as an exit node.
+  Approve the machine and enable exit node functionality in the admin interface.

 ### Verify

-- Check the [Tailscale Admin Console](https://login.tailscale.com/admin/machines) to confirm the node is connected and visible as an exit node.
+- Once authorized, confirm the node is visible as an exit node in the [Tailscale Admin Console](https://login.tailscale.com/admin/machines).
 - You can now route your device traffic through this exit node as needed.

 ### Destroy All Exit Node Droplets